Dstar4/Computer-Architecture/ls8/README.md

 * Make a list of files here.
 * Write a short 3-10-word description of what each file does.

 - cpu.py Main CPU class.
-Alu, load, traceotep
+Methods: alu, load, trace, run
+- ls8.py Import cpu.
+Load and run cpu.

 * Note what has been implemented, and what hasn't.
 * Read this whole file.